esphome/esphome-docs/cookbook/display_time_temp_oled.rst

 ****************

 - TrueType fonts are used.
 If you ever worked with fonts on microcontrollers you will love this!
-- Save font files in ``/config/esphome`` folder where your esphome configuration is stored.
+- Save font files in ``/config/esphome`` folder where your ESPHome configuration is stored.
 - The ``.ttf`` suffix must be lowercase and of course match your filename.
 - Selection of fonts can be a little bit tricky for small sizes to look good.
 Experiment and share your findings in the comments below!